vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 ## Create a data source to get all the events of a room

-Next, we need a data source that gets the events of our currently selected room.
+Next, we need a data source that gets the events of our selected room.
 So, we create a *Microsoft Graph App-Only Access* data source.

 The room to get the events from is determined by our `ActiveRooms` variable.